HuwSy/phpminigallery/README.md

 PHP Mini Gallery is very simple to use.
 You won't need to have any PHP skills.

-First, you have to create a directory for the gallery.
-Make sure that the script is allowed to create files in this directory.
+First, you have to create a directory for the gallery and two folders for images and thumbnails.
+Make sure that the script is allowed to read the images and create files in the thumbnails directory.

 Now you upload all your pictures into this directory.
-The only image formats allowed are JPEG, PNG and GIF.
-The file names need to have a correct suffix, and must not start with `th_`, because it is reserved for the thumbnail files.
+The default image formats allowed are JPEG, PNG and GIF and video formats MP4, MOV, AVI and MPG.
+The file names need to have a correct suffix.
 The PHP Mini Gallery shows the pictures in alphabetical order of their file names.
 I got myself used to name the pictures `01.jpg`, `02.jpg` and so on, but this is not required.

 If you want to add a caption to a picture (e.g. a description of the picture's content), you can place the text in another file, which is named like the picture this caption will belong to, but has an additional `.txt` suffix attached.
 Example: the caption file for the picture `04.jpg` would be named `04.jpg.txt`.

-Finally you have to place the PHP files `index.php` and `template.php` from the PHP Mini Gallery archive into that directory.
+Finally you have to place the files from the PHP Mini Gallery archive into the gallery directory.
 And that's all!

 If you invoke the page with your browser, you'll first see an index print of all pictures' thumbnails.
-At the first invocation, the thumbnails will be created automatically, and will be stored in files with an appropriate file name, but `th_` attached before, and `.jpg` behind the file name.
-Example: the thumbnail of picture `04.jpg` is named `th_04.jpg.jpg`.
-The double jpg suffix is intentional.
-This first invocation could take a while until all thumbnails are created, and may even time out.
+At the first invocation, the thumbnails will be created automatically, and will be stored in files with an appropriate file name. his first invocation could take a while until all thumbnails are created, and may even time out.
 For subsequent calls, the thumbnail files will be used though, so you will receive the index page much faster.
 PHP Mini Gallery will detect if you have modified a picture, and will automatically re-create its thumbnail image.

 If you click on a thumbnail, you will get the full size picture.
-Starting from there, you can see the next picture by clicking into the current picture, or you can go forward and back using the navigation links.
+Starting from there, you can see the next picture by swiping the current picture, or you can go forward and back using the navigation links.

 ## Configuration